-I was searching for something meaningful in president Abbas meeting with the Israeli journalists some days ago.
-Some things were very interesting, such as seeing one of my real good friends sitting there.
+I was searching for something meaningful in President Abbas meeting with the Israeli journalists some days ago.
+Some things were fascinating, such as seeing one of my real good friends sitting there.
 I felt jealous.
 How Abbas is closer to my Israeli friends than me.

-The other always-interesting thing in such settings is that, I can really listen to Abbas.
+The other always-interesting thing in such settings is that I can actually listen to Abbas.
 He is there.
 He is present.
 He feels comfortable speaking.

-I ma really not sarcastic in saying this.
+I ma actually not sarcastic in saying this.

 But I feel the pain of missing such setup when he addresses us, and the convenience he presents when meeting Israelis of talking to them…